oVirt/ovirt-site/source/uncategorized/bangalore-abstracts.html.md

 Integrating GlusterFS as a storage domain in VDSM and supporting storage array offloads from VDSM

+### Dell

+Our colleagues with Dell are interested in submitting talks for the workshop.
+Once these submissions have been sent to the oVirt users list, they will be linked from this page.

+### IBM

+Our colleagues with IBM are interested in submitting talks for the workshop.
+Once these submissions have been sent to the oVirt users list, they will be linked from this page.

+## Other Notes

+James Rankin with Red Hat has offered to give the introductory session on oVirt.

 *   Follow up note sent requesting author send bio and abstract to oVirt users list.